DEFRA/ffc-jenkins-pipeline-library/vars/build.md

   nature.
 Other options include `json` and if the default option of the very long log is required any truthy value can be used e.g. `long`.
 - `failOnIssues` - flag to determine if the step should fail if issues are found in the audit.
-Default is `false`
+Default is `true`
 - `containerImage` - name of the container image to use for the npm audit
 - `containerWorkDir` - path to the default working directory of the container image